xavierchia/xavierchia.github.io/_posts/2020-07-21-basic-variables.md

-The main argument in favor of compound exercises is that they allow us to train multiple muscles at once and therefore lead to more time-efficient workouts[^66].
+The main argument in favor of compound exercises is that they allow us to train multiple muscles at once and therefore lead to more time-efficient workouts.
 For example, bench pressing not only stimulates the chest but also the triceps and shoulder muscles.
 Moreover, since multiple muscles are involved much heavier weights can be moved in compound exercises.[^67] On the one hand, this is important